 An outer cover of rubber protects the belt carcass.
-Different types of rubber compound are used for rubber multi-ply belting covers; each designed to provide very specific protective qualities.
+Different types of rubber compound are used for rubber multi-ply belting covers; each designed to withstand damaging effects such as wear caused by abrasion, tearing and cutting, heat, fire and oil penetration.
 These different covers are generally referred to as "cover grade qualities".
+The most commonly used type of cover grade in Poland is abrasion resistant.